fernandocanizo/learning-remix-sse-2/README.md

 I'm following David Adams' tutorial [Sending logs to the browser from actions and loaders](https://programmingarehard.com/2025/02/13/sending-logs-to-the-browser-from-actions-and-loaders.html/), he also has it on [video](https://www.youtube.com/watch?v=sMPtjhvt9T0).

+## Conclusion

+This is a convoluted example, as it involves a Singleton, and some specific "logging" case.
+I need a simpler explanation that tells me where to put the stuff that's sent from the server and where to handle in the frontend.
+Gonna keep looking for some example code or maybe do a new repo `learning-remix-sse-3`.

 ## From Remix

 - 📖 [Remix docs](https://remix.run/docs)